spacelift-io/user-documentation/docs/concepts/intent/README.md

 #### 1.3 Codex

-You can add the MCP server via command-line interface (CLI) _or_ by editing your config file.
+You can add the MCP server by editing your config file.

 **Config file (`~/.codex/config.toml`):**